 Some people who recover from serious cases of COVID-19 have ongoing care needs.
 The Post-COVID-19 Interdisciplinary Clinical Care Network coordinates care, research, and education for recovery.

 In partnership with the regional health authorities, patients, and research organizations across B.C., PHSA's Post-COVID-19 Interdisciplinary Clinical Care Network aims to support the best possible outcomes for people who have experienced serious cases of COVID-19, through best practices, education and research.

 PHSA's Post-COVID-19 Interdisciplinary Clinical Care Network (PC-ICCN) was conceived of in April 2020, and formalized in the fall of 2020.

-The Post COVID-19 Interdiscipliary Clinical Care Network includes clinicians, academics, and patients who provide leadership to the post COVID-19 recovery clinics by strengthening collaboration, developing best practices, and enhancing access to care.
+The Post-COVID-19 Interdisciplinary Clinical Care Network includes clinicians, academics, and patients who provide leadership to the post-COVID-19 recovery clinics by strengthening collaboration, developing best practices, and enhancing access to care.
 PHSA provides provincial oversight and support to the network.